 A successful family is one that PUTS God FIRST.
 Our faith in Christ must guide every decision we make.
 We must first and foremost be fully committed to God.
 We must be committed to pursuing God and experiencing spiritual growth in every aspect of our lives.

 The best example we can set for our children is to be parents of personal faith.
 Our kids are more likely to follow Christ if we do, more likely to pray if we do, and more likely to read Scripture if we do.
 In other words, our children will model their walk with God by the model they first observe in us.

-If our goal is to “raise adults” and train our children to leave our homes then one day they will do just that and only two remaining in your home will be you and your spouse.
+If our goal is to “raise adults” and train our children to leave our homes, then one day, they will do just that, and the only two remaining in your home will be you and your spouse.
 That is why the marriage relationship must have a place of prominence in the family.

 God put it this way in Genesis 2:24, “24 For this reason a man will leave his father and mother and be united to his wife, and they will become one flesh.”